A movement program that is solidly based on the developmental needs of children can have many school-wide benefits. These include...

 "Always the one to try to escape P.E. classes in my youth, I never expected to find so much joy participating in a full week of intense games.
 This was truly hands-on learning at its best, with a devoted, inspiring teacher...
 Multiple chances to see AWS children benefiting from Jeff's incredible program were a highlight…" D.F.

 Latest additions & updates

-Stereotypes and Archetypes - Balancing Gender Needs in Elementary School Movement, by Jeff Tunkey
+Stereotypes and Archetypes - Balancing Gender Needs in Elementary School Movement

-I believe that boys and girls have different developmental movement needs, needs that should be addressed in our Waldorf classrooms, schoolyards and games classes; that while boys and girls have many developmental-movement needs in common, they also have important differences in the ways they use movement to structurally organize their perception of and contact with the world.
+Although boys and girls have many developmental-movement needs in common, they also have important differences in the ways they use movement to structurally organize their perception of and contact with the world.
+These needs that should be addressed in our Waldorf classrooms, schoolyards and games classes.
 My goal in this article is to review perspectives on this vital topic, from a number of informative sources; to see how these seemingly disparate sources might be connected; and, I hope, to inspire further research and discussion at your school. —> READ PDF

 Here's a rough and tumble game that can be played in grades 2 through 5, when the snow is soft enough and snowsuits provide padding.
 All you need is four cones to mark the two end zones, and a 24" yoga ball.
 After a kickoff, players can shove, roll, carry or throw the ball across the goal line.
 Usually a few players will self-assign as goalies.
 The rules are: no kicking after the kickoff, no neck or head grabs, and don't hurt anyone... very much!
 (Say that with a knowing smile on your face, and send anyone who's playing too rough to the "penalty box".)